marcoshsq/PY4E/README.md

 ---

 ### Useful links:

-To give credit to the right people, and also, in case you want more content and information.

 - [Python Brasil](https://wiki.python.org.br/ListaDeExercicios) - The second extra list was acquired with the Python Brazil community;
 - [Think Python](https://greenteapress.com/wp/think-python/) - Think Python: How to Think Like a Computer Scientist by [Allen B. Downey](https://github.com/AllenDowney)